santamasa/optimism/op-supervisor/README.md

   was locally derived from which L1 block.
   I.e. this persists the DA dependency information.
-- `cross safe` (`fromda` kind): per chain, we store which L2 block became cross-safe given the cross-L2 data available at which L1 block.
+- `cross safe` (`fromda` kind): per chain, we store which L2 block became cross-safe, given all the L2 data available, at which L1 block.
   I.e. this persists the merged results of verifying both DA and cross-L2 dependencies.

 Additionally, the op-supervisor tracks `cross unsafe` in memory, not persisting it to a database: